Department of Communities Grants Programs

 Women’s Grants for a Stronger Future

-Grants of up to $10,000 will be made available for one-off initiatives that align with the priority areas of Stronger Together: WA's Plan for Gender Equality, which are: health and well-being, safety and justice, women's economic independence and women in leadership.
+The Women’s Grants for a Stronger Future program will support initiatives that align with the priority areas of Stronger Together: WA's Plan for Gender Equality, which are: health and well-being, safety and justice, women's economic independence and women in leadership.

 Find out more about Women's Grants for a Stronger Future.